datahub-project/datahub/docs/cli.md

 Commands:
-  check      Helper commands for checking various aspects of DataHub. delete     Delete metadata from datahub using a single urn or a... docker     Helper commands for setting up and interacting with a... get        Get metadata for an entity with an optional list of... ingest     Ingest metadata into DataHub. init       Configure which datahub instance to connect to put        Update a single aspect of an entity
+  check      Helper commands for checking various aspects of DataHub. delete     Delete metadata from datahub using a single urn or a combination of filters docker     Helper commands for setting up and interacting with a local DataHub instance using Docker. get        Get metadata for an entity with an optional list of aspects to project ingest     Ingest metadata into DataHub. init       Configure which datahub instance to connect to put        Update a single aspect of an entity